 Talent Acquisition Trends to Watch in 2026

-AI Agents Take Control of Recruitment
+AI Agents Take Control of Administrative Burden

 Are Your Leaders Truly AI-Ready?